 To determine what a project will cost, you’ll need to hone in your skills of estimating, budgeting, and controlling.
 This aspect of projects often goes unchecked (especially if you’re using the services of others to get the project completed.)
 It becomes very difficult to keep track when you’re working on an open-ended agenda with others.
 Most changes and project decisions will have an impact on cost.
 Therefore, it’s important to understand what drives your project costs and to develop a system for monitoring the project’s financial performance.
 Because so many things can impact costs it’s critical to set up reliable control and communication systems to help you keep track of the costs and required changes.

-For a project to be completed successfully, despite all of the unknowns, it’s important to clearly define the activities, estimate the time needed for each one, and build in time to allow for the unexpected (slippage).
+For a project to be completed successfully, it’s important to clearly define the activities, estimate time on each task, and build in time to allow for the unexpected (slippage).
 To be most effective, it is a good practice to prepare a specific timeline and sequence of activities.
 When you have a project schedule laid out, it is easier to manage the details to ensure its timely completion.
-A schedule can then be broken down into very specific tasks (with completion dates).
-This is particularly important to flesh out when different people do different things and their work output becomes the input for another piece of work.
-These parts and pieces map together to form a path of milestones that must be completed successively (in project-speak, this is what is known as the Critical Path).
-When a project gets behind schedule, I work with my team to help them understand the timelines and how they may impact the other team members.
-It’s better to share information with all team members so we all can find solutions and move projects forward rather than assign blame and get stalled.
-Keeping track of schedules can be assisted by many different tools: Asana, Teamwork, Basecamp, Salesforce and Zoho are a few that allow entrepreneurs access to their team without exchanging a ton of emails as schedules and tasks evolve.
-These tools are all comparable, some are free up to certain parameters, whereas others require annual fees.
+A schedule allows you to break big chunks down into specific tasks and add timelines and dates.
+This is particularly important to flesh out when different people do different things.
+Co-working is a challenge.
+So scheduling helps all project parts and pieces map together to form a path.
+This path of milestones is what is known as a project’s Critical Path.

 Effective project management means communicating with the right people at the right time and in the right way.
 To do this, it is important to identify who your project team members are, and to keep all the people working on the project informed and up-to-date.
 It’s important to establish regular meetings to discuss changes and implement project documents that help keep everyone informed.
 I love to use the tools mentioned above to support open communication and keep everything available on the web.
 A cloud-based repository can save you a lot of time, and helps minimize miscommunication and maintain good relationships with people involved in the project.